garethky/filaments-klipper-extra/readme.md

 [filaments config section](#filaments) is enabled.

 #### SETUP_FILAMENT
-`SETUP_FILAMENT [NAME=<value>] [EXTRUDER=<extruder_temp>] [BED=<bed_temp>]`:
+`SETUP_FILAMENT NAME=<value> [EXTRUDER=<extruder_temp>] [BED=<bed_temp>] [PROPERTY_NAME=<python_literal>]`:
 Create or update a filament preset.
 The NAME argument is required and must be at least 2 characters long.
 EXTRUDER and BED are floating point numbers.
-You can  pass any number of additional parameters and these will be stored in the filament preset.
+Any number of additional properties can be added and these will be stored in the filament preset.
 The values of these parameters can be any valid Python literal.
 The names must be valid python dictionary keys.
 Dictionary keys will be stored in lower case.
 Fields in the preset are overwritten if new values are provided but otherwise preserved.

 #### DELETE_FILAMENT
-`DELETE_FILAMENT [NAME=<value>]` Delete a filament preset.
+`DELETE_FILAMENT NAME=<value>` Delete a filament preset.
 The NAME argument is required.

 #### SET_FILAMENT
-`SET_FILAMENT [NAME=<value>] [EXTRUDER=<extruder>]`: Associate the filament preset with the extruder.
+`SET_FILAMENT NAME=<value> [EXTRUDER=<extruder>]`: Associate the filament preset with the extruder.
 The NAME parameter is required.
 The EXTRUDER parameter is the name of the extruder and is optional.
 The active extruder is used by default.

 #### CLEAR_FILAMENT
 `CLEAR_FILAMENT [EXTRUDER=<extruder>]`: Disassociate the extruder from the current filament preset, if any.
 The EXTRUDER parameter is the name of the extruder and is optional.
 The active extruder is used by default.